The Vertical Logic of Hamiltonian Methods (Part 1): Why ``Hamiltonian'' Notions, not ``Lagrangian''?

 Eventually this implies that either there is no fundamental level at all, or if there is something like a most basic level, then it consists of dynamical variables that can not be directly measured, because by definition no level {\it below} this most basic level may exist that could provide a measurement standard.
 This most fundamental level must therefore be represented by variables for which no reference standard is available.
 Then they can not be measured ``directly'' and the corresponding variables must remain abstract~\cite{qed_paper}: These most fundamental variables are phase space coordinates, but in an {\it abstract} phase space, in a space without predefined ontological interpretation.

-Hence, also from the standpoint of metrology, we must inevitably presuppose the validity of conservation laws before we can even start to make our first measurement: But if {\it some} conservation law has to be presumed {\it anyhow}, why should we then want to derive them from some dubious least action principle?
+Hence, also from the standpoint of metrology, we must inevitably presuppose the validity of conservation laws before we can even start to make our first measurement: But since {\it some} conservation law has to be presumed {\it anyhow}, what motivation remains to ``derive'' them from a ``least action principle''?